University Response

 A message from the University Chaplain Harriet Harris in response to recent events in Israel and Palestine.

-We, in the Chaplaincy and beyond, are wanting to connect with and support those who are from the conflict zones, or have family or friends there, of whatever nationality or religion, and also to acknowledge that we are all greatly impacted in our University community.
+We, in the Chaplaincy and beyond, are continuing to connect with and support those who are from the conflict zones, or have family or friends there, of whatever nationality or religion.
+We are all greatly impacted in our University community.
 The shock waves are running through us individually and collectively.

 War and violence cannot be a solution to the century-long tensions in the region.
 Any solution must be based on justice and not the destruction of the other.
 We want to model this within our University community: quelling impulses to attack one another, and leaning into the painful difficulty of holding space together.
 The conflict is so much bigger than us, and the University needs to be a place that holds all of its people.
 The Chaplaincy team recognises that this asks for a huge amount of stretch from us.
 It takes immense courage to face one another and to keep our hearts open rather than let them harden against one another.